Dill-PICL/GOMAP/docs/STEPS.rst

 -  If you decide to change any of this, please update the config.json [mix-meth.PANNZER.database] file accordingly.

-How to run the GAMER-pipeline?
+How to run the GOMAP?
 ------------------------------

-GAMER-pipeline is run in two steps using pipeline1.py and pipleine2.py.
+GOMAP is run in two steps using pipeline1.py and pipleine2.py.
 First part of the pipeline runs the Sequence-similarity methods and domain-based methods, and FANN-GO and PANNZER.
 It also runs the pre-processing steps for Argot2.5.
 Second part of the pipeline processes